thehui87/Learning-Godot/class_meshlibrary.md

   * [int](class_int)  **[`get_last_unused_item_id`](#get_last_unused_item_id)**  **(** **)** const

 ###  Description
 Library of meshes.
-Contains a list of [[mesh|Mesh]] resources, each with name and ID.
+Contains a list of [Mesh](class_mesh) resources, each with name and ID.
 Useful for GridMap or painting Terrain.

 ###  Member Function Description